AcrossFW/VPNet/README.md

     2. OpenVPN
     4. IPsec
 2. Extreme Easy to Setup
-    1. Pick a VPS
-    2. Run via Docker
+    1. Build, Ship, Run with Docker
-    3. Use it
-    4.
+    2. Compatible with any modern Cloud Hosting Provider(VPS)
+    3. One Command for All
 5.

 Being an Anti-Censorship Technology, VPNet has to try the best to adapt.